 - Prepaid expense adjustment entry.
 When recognizing prepaid expenses as expenses, debit the applicable expense account and credit the prepaid expense account.

 - Obsolete inventory entry.
-Debit cost of goods sold and credit the reserve of obsolete inventory.
+When creating a reserve for obsolete inventory, debit cost of goods sold and credit the reserve of obsolete inventory.
 When inventory is actually disposed of, debit the reserve and credit inventory.

 - Fixed asset addition entry.
-Debit the applicable fixed asset account and credit accounts payable.
+When adding a fixed asset to the accounting records, debit the applicable fixed asset account and credit accounts payable.

 - Fixed asset derecognition entry.
-Debit accumulated depreciation and credit the applicable fixed asset account.
+When removing a fixed asset from the accounting records, debit accumulated depreciation and credit the applicable fixed asset account.
 There may also be a gain or loss on the derecognition.

 See the preceding accounts payable and accrued expense entries.

 - Dividend declaration.
-Debit the retained earnings account and credit the dividends payable account.
+When establishing the existence of a liability to pay dividends, debit the retained earnings account and credit the dividends payable account.
 Once dividends are paid, this is a debit to the dividends payable account and a credit to the cash account.

 - Stock repurchase.
-Debit treasury stock and credit cash.
+When shares in a business are repurchased, debit treasury stock and credit cash.
 There are alternative methods for recording treasury stock.
 See the treasury stock accounting article for more information.

-These journal entry examples are only intended to provide an overview of the general types and formats of accounting entries.
+These journal entries are intended to provide an overview of the general types and formats of accounting entries.
 For more complex journal entries, it is best to obtain the advice of the company's auditors.